jimmyking9999999/LCSWrapper/README.md

 ## Ascending into CS:

 This script only works for myst classes at the current moment, both softcore and hardcore.
-Most moon signs should be fine - If you have a [rune-strewn spoon cocoon](https://kol.coldfront.net/thekolwiki/index.php/Rune-strewn_spoon_cocoon), ascending Wallaby is best, as we'll be able to get cheap beach access through the creation of the meatcar before tuning moons for [baconstoned](https://kol.coldfront.net/thekolwiki/index.php/Baconstoned), due to saving the meat from the bus pass.
+Most moon signs should be fine.
+However, If you have a [rune-strewn spoon cocoon](https://kol.coldfront.net/thekolwiki/index.php/Rune-strewn_spoon_cocoon), ascending Wallaby is best as we'll be able to get cheap beach access for [baconstoned](https://kol.coldfront.net/thekolwiki/index.php/Baconstoned).

 An [astral six-pack](https://kol.coldfront.net/thekolwiki/index.php/Astral_pilsner) is required due to the much larger turngen, and will be used as the primary source of adventures in the run.
-All astral pets are fine, but an [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) is preferred, for an extra 1-2 turns saved - If you have a comma chameleon or choose to value the karma over the turns, you may run the script without a pet.
+All astral pets are fine, but an [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) is preferred, for an extra 1-2 turns saved.
+If you have a comma chameleon or choose to value the karma over the turns, you may run the script without a pet.

+A [Calzone of Legend](https://kol.coldfront.net/thekolwiki/index.php/Calzone_of_Legend) in Hagnk's, if you're ascending softcore.
+The script will continue without it, but you will lose the turngen and spell damage.
+If you have a [Cookbookbat](https://kol.coldfront.net/thekolwiki/index.php/Cookbookbat) and cannot cap the item test, you should have the [roasted vegetable of Jarlsberg](https://kol.coldfront.net/thekolwiki/index.php/Roasted_vegetable_of_Jarlsberg) recipe unlocked.

-## Additional Information:
+## IoTM Support:

 My [snapshot](https://api.aventuristo.net/av-snapshot?u=Jimmyking) includes most perms and skills that are supported.
 Additional IoTMs that are supported include the following IoTM functionalities.
 Stat-stick shinies, such as the Guzzlr application will always be included, as the script uses the mafia maximizer: